xiota/geany-preview/docs/CQA.md

 > Is it possible to change the appearance of the sidebar tabs so that it is visibly recognizable when they have focus?

 Altering the sidebar's general behavior is outside the scope of this plugin.
-However, there is another plugin with this capability.
-It is currently being tested and has not been uploaded yet.
-Iwill add more information when available.
+However, I have added this capability to another plugin: xi-tweaks.
+It may be installed from the PPA.

 ## Configuration

 > Are there any configuration options?

 There is a configuration file `preview.conf` that can be edited.
 It is located at `~/.config/geany/plugins/preview/`.
-The options are documented the config file itself.
+The options are documented within the config file itself.

-For convenience, there are buttons to access the file and config folder.
-They may be reached from the Geany menu: *Edit/Plugin Preferences/Preview* or *Tools/Preview*.
+For convenience, the config file and folder may be reached from the Geany menu: *Edit/Plugin Preferences/Preview* or *Tools/Preview*.

 ![convenience buttons](geany-plugin-preferences.png)